TGAC/grassroots-build-tools/readme.md

 ## Setting user preferences

 The next stage is to set your preferences which is done in a file called ```build-config/<PLATFORM NAME>/dependencies.properties```.
-For example if you are running on Linux, then this would be ``build-config/linux/dependencies.properties```.
+For example if you are running on Linux, then this would be ```build-config/linux/dependencies.properties```.
 An example one is provided so you can get an initial version of your preferences file by making a copy of this by doing

 ```
 cd build-config
 cp linux/example-dependencies.properties linux/dependencies.properties
 ```

-We can now proceed to amending this file to your chosen layout.
+We can now proceed to amending this file, ```linux/dependencies.properties```,   to your chosen layout.

 ### General configuration